 NG Weekly: Early Week Retracement To Key Resistance Sees Sell Response Within The Current Correction

+Price discovery higher developed to 2.34s near the sell-side breakdown area ahead of the week’s end.

-This week’s auction saw sell-side defense of key resistance early week before balance developed near the current key support into week’s end.
+This week’s auction saw a sell-side flush early week, probing major demand, where buy excess developed halting the sell-side sequence.

-In this article, we examine the significant weekly order flow and market structure developments driving NG's price action.
+In this article, we examine the significant weekly order flow and market structure developments driving NG price action.

-As noted in last week's NG Weekly, the highest probability path for this week was for price discovery lower barring 2.51s failing as resistance.
-This probability path did not play out as last week's late buy excess held as support resulting in price discovery higher to 2.51s into Tuesday's auction.
-Buyers trapped there as key resistance held before balance developed through mid-week, 2.36s-2.46s, ultimately resulting in minor price discovery lower to 2.32s ahead of Friday's close, settling at 2.35s.
+As noted in last week’s NG Weekly, the highest probability path for this week was for price discovery higher barring 2.26s failing as support.
+This probability path did not play out as a failed sell-side breakdown attempt early week to 2.15s resulted in buy excess formation, halting the sell-side sequence.
+Price discovery higher then ensued to 2.34s near the sell-side breakdown area ahead of Friday’s close, settling at 2.29s.

-Minor price discovery lower continued early in Wednesday's trade, achieving a stopping point, 2.36s.
-Sellers trapped, 2.38s-2.39s, amidst minor buy excess development, halting the sell-side sequence from 2.51s.
-Narrow balance then developed, 2.36s-2.46s, as buyers trapped, 2.45s-2.46s, at the balance high ahead of Thursday's NY close.
-Minor price discovery lower developed early in Friday's auction before selling interest emerged, 2.39s/2.37s, at Wednesday's support, driving price lower in sell-side continuation to 2.32s, where buying interest emerged, 2.32s-2.33s, ahead of Friday's close, settling at 2.35s.
+Minor price discovery probe higher developed in Wednesday’s auction, achieving a stopping point, 2.30s.
+Buyers trapped there as the probe of Tuesday’s resistance failed, driving price lower to 2.24s, where buying interest emerged into Wednesday’s NY close.
+Wednesday’s late buyers held the auction as rotation back to resistance developed through the EIA release (-73 bcf vs. -76 bcf expected).
+Buying interest emerged, 2.30s, at resistance, driving price higher, achieving the weekly stopping point high, 2.34s, where selling interest emerged, 2.32s-2.34s, into Thursday’s NY close.
+Thursday’s late sellers held the auction as retracement to 2.25s developed, before balance ensued, 2.25s-2.32s, ahead of Friday’s close, settling at 2.29s.

-This week's primary expectation of price discovery lower did not develop as last week's buy excess area, 2.26s-2.30s, held as support.
-However, sell-side defense of key resistance, 2.51s, did occur upon retracement.
-This week's auction saw balance development near key support following the corrective phase from 2.90s to 2.26s within the context of the structural low development in the four-year major demand cluster, 2.20s-1.50s.
+This week’s primary expectation of price discovery higher did not develop as key support, 2.26s, was tested in an aggressive, failed sell-side breakdown to 2.15s where structural buy excess formed within key demand.
+The development of structural buy excess was indication and warning of termination of the sell-side sequence (despite the bearish look of the price action itself).
+Constricted price discovery higher developed to 2.34s ahead of week’s end.
+This week’s auction saw a failed sell-side breakdown of key support at key demand, 2.35s-2.20s, amidst the corrective phase from 2.90s to 2.15s.

-Focus into next week centers upon market response to key supply, 2.38s-2.46s.
+Focus into next week centers upon market response to key supply, 2.32s-2.35s.
 Sell-side failure to drive price lower from this area will target key supply clusters above, 2.50s-2.55s/2.70s-2.75s, respectively.
-Alternatively, buy-side failure to drive price higher from this area will target key demand clusters below, 2.10s-2.02s/1.80s-1.60s, respectively.
-The sell-side sequence from 2.90s is likely near complete.
-From a structural perspective, the highest probability path, near-term, is buy-side, barring 2.26s failing as support.
+Alternatively, buy-side failure to drive price higher from this area will target key demand clusters below, 2.24s-2.20s/2.10s-2.02s, respectively.
+The sell-side sequence from 2.90s likely terminated within key demand with this week’s buy excess formation.
+From a structural perspective, the highest probability path, near-term, is buy-side, barring 2.20s failing as support.
 The four-year demand cluster, 2.20s-1.50s, which we have noted for months and which the market revisited, remains key to the larger structural view.
-In the intermediate-term (3-6 month) context, conditions in the leveraged capital posture from mid-June-September 2019 reflected signs of potential structural low formation as the market traded to this major demand area.
+In the intermediate term (3-6 month) context, conditions in the leveraged capital posture from mid-June-September 2019 reflected signs of potential structural low formation as the market traded to this major demand area.

 It is worth noting that despite the approximately 59% decline from the November 2018 high, only from June through early September 2019 had the Managed Money (MM) short posture begun to reach levels consistent with structural low formation (typically 300-350k contracts).
 MM short posture peaked the week of 13 August (-367k contracts) declining into mid-November (-201k contracts).
-This development implied that MM sentiment reached extreme bearishness as price reached lows, but has now balanced following the initial rally from 2.02s to 2.90s.
-In the last two instances of this development (March 2016 and December 2017), NG subsequently rose from 1.70s to 3.25s and 2.65s to 4.5s, respectively.
-This week's report shows MM net posture has increased materially (-227k contracts) in the last month toward the August low (-235k contracts).
-The MM Long: Short Ratio and MM Net Long Position As % Of Open Interest have reached levels typically consistent with structural low formation.
+This development implied that MM sentiment reached extreme bearishness as price reached lows resulting in the initial rally from 2.02s to 2.90s.
+In the last 2 instances of this development (March 2016 and December 2017), NG subsequently rose from 1.70s to 3.25s and 2.65s to 4.5s, respectively.
+This week’s report shows MM net posture continues to increase (-242k contracts) in the last month, surpassing the August low (-235k contracts).
+The MM long:short ratio and MM net long position as % of open interest have reached levels typically consistent with structural low formation.
 MM posture reached quantity needed to develop structural lows from July-September 2019.
 This development is likely now underway.

 The market structure, order flow, and leveraged capital posture provide the empirical evidence needed to observe where asymmetric opportunity resides.